nus-tic2002-2022/ip/README.md

       What's your name?
       ```

-4. After enter your name, you will be asked to enter your command.
+4. After enter your name, you will be asked to enter a command.
 Enter "help" to know the supported commands.
       ```
       Please enter your command: help
       ```